-It may not be ideal to “piggy-back” warehouse space for lease from another tenant, but it could be the best direction when there’s limited availability.
+It may not be ideal to “piggy-back” warehouse for rent from another tenant, but it could be the best direction when there’s limited availability.
 Don’t make a rash decision, though.
 Conduct due diligence on both the tenant you’re subleasing from, as well as the landlord.

 5.)
 If all else fails…

 In an ideal situation, you’d like to have your own warehouse space in Columbus, Ohio, but sometimes it is better to take advantage of the right opportunity.
 That’s why there are third-party logistics providers, who will not only help you with warehousing but with transportation and operations, as well.

 Lease the Warehouse Space

 If you’ve made it past the first step, congratulations!
 With demand for warehouse space for rent outpacing supply, you should consider yourself the lucky one.
 Nonetheless, leasing your space can be an equally challenging process.